-Online safety and protecting learners from potentially harmful and inappropriate online material forms part of the whole school approach to safeguarding, including policies, curriculum, staff training, roles and responsibilities of the designated safeguarding lead and parental engagement.
-The school has filtering and monitoring systems in place, these are regularly reviewed for their effectiveness and the leadership team and relevant staff escalate concerns when identified.
-The school protects and educates learners and staff in their use of technology, including where they are learning remotely, and has mechanisms to identify, intervene and escalate any concerns where this is needed.
+Online safety and protecting pupils from potentially harmful and inappropriate online material forms part of the whole school approach to safeguarding, including policies, curriculum, staff training, roles and responsibilities of the designated safeguarding lead and parental engagement.
+The school has filtering and monitoring systems in place, which meet DfE filtering and monitoring standards.
+This includes: